 You can find some more information together with rather frustratingly brief samples from the beginning of each track on the album here (and note that, website info notwithstanding, each piece apart from the Allen closer is jointly ‘composed’ by Iyer and Taborn, not by Iyer alone).
 If you fancy trying something longer you can check out the video below – though you don’t get to see Iyer until the very end of the number, you can definitely hear him.
 And that, as with Taborn, is what really matters.

 The Transitory Poems is available on ECM from 15th March.
+Vijay Iyer and Craig Taborn will be performing together at London’s Wigmore Hall on 22 September 2009.
 The portrait photograph at top is by Monica Jane Frisell.